fakrulislam0085/CompScience-PoliTO/LABS/LAB03/README.md

 Welcome to **Lab 03** of the *Computer Science* course for First-Year, First-Semester students at Politecnico di Torino.
 This lab goes deeper into **logical reasoning**, **decision making**, and **Python control structures** — preparing you for real-world programming scenarios where clean decisions matter.

+>"The most important property of a program is whether it accomplishes the intention of its user." — C.A.R.
+Hoare (Computer scientist)
 ---

 ## 📚 Topics Covered